NCAS-CMS/cfdm/docs/source/tutorial.rst

 **Coordinates**
 ---------------

-There are two types of coordinate construct, dimension and auxiliary coordinate constructs, which can be retrieved together with the `~cfdm.Field.coordinates` method of the field construct, as well as individually with the `~cfdm.Field.auxiliary_coordinates` and `~cfdm.Field.dimension_coordinates` methods.
+There are two types of coordinate construct, :term:`dimension
+<dimension coordinate constructs>` and :term:`auxiliary coordinate
+constructs`, which can be retrieved together with the `~cfdm.Field.coordinates` method of the field construct, as well as individually with the `~cfdm.Field.auxiliary_coordinates` and `~cfdm.Field.dimension_coordinates` methods.